 Sheffield said she contacted the police and was told T-shirt sales at the station would stop and tweets related to it would be deleted.
 She was informed, however, that the fundraiser was organized by the Port Hope Police Association, a separate body comprised of the same members.
 As of Monday morning, Sheffield said she believed shirts were still available through the association.
 She has started a petition against the campaign, which has garnered 313 signatures.

-"I think moving forward you don't want to take other people's stuff."
+"I think moving forward you don't want to take other people's stuff," he said.

 When asked if he could understand why hijacking part of a movement meant to highlight black deaths at the hands of police is offensive beyond just plagiarism, Sanderson said "all lives matter."

-"When catastrophe falls upon people who are doing their job, whether it be police, or fire, or emergency workers, our sympathy is much higher, we do understand they're out there protecting us."
+"When catastrophe falls upon people who are doing their job, whether it be police, or fire, or emergency workers, our sympathy is much higher," he said.
+"We do understand they're out there protecting us."

 Mathew Lawrence, president of the Port Hope Police Association, told Northumberland Today the campaign is "by no means" connected to any racial or political movement; he also said it's about supporting cops who suffer from PTSD.

-"The reality is, all lives matter, no matter the colour, or job."
+"The reality is, all lives matter, no matter the color or job," Lawrence said.